MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ### Configure Azure AD and SAP SSO

+An [Azure Active Directory (AD) tenant](/azure/cloud-adoption-framework/ready/landing-zone/design-area/azure-ad-define) provides identity and access management.
 The Azure AD tenant created for SAP Integration must be configured with an on-premises data gateway with constrained delegation to support single sign-on (SSO).

 Refer to the following articles to learn about configuring Azure AD and SAP SSO: